 "One person can only do so much.
 But you pay that forward and it becomes a whole movement."

-"I had a rough year in third grade.
+Dom: "I had a rough year in third grade.
 I switched schools and so for a shy kid, that was a huge challenge.
-But in fourth grade - I had a teacher who made a huge impression on me.
+But in fourth grade, I had a teacher who made a huge impression on me.
 Mr. Perry.
-He was a ‘man’s man’.
-He had this big strong chest, would talk about working out at the gym, would bring in fried chicken for lunch and just rip pieces off the drum stick, you know?
+He was a ‘man’s man.’
+He had this big, strong chest, would talk about working out at the gym, would bring in fried chicken for lunch and just rip pieces off the drumstick, you know?

-I look up to him in a lot of ways, like how he dealt with situations that might otherwise had escalated, he was able to diffuse them and be calm.
-I took that to heart because nobody wants to get riled up and pulled into a giant argument or fight if you can instead handle things in a more respectful and positive way.
+I look up to him in a lot of ways, like how he dealt with situations that might otherwise had escalated.
+He was able to defuse them and be calm.
+I took that to heart, because nobody wants to get riled up and pulled into a giant argument or fight if you can instead handle things in a more respectful and positive way.

 Mr. Perry helped shape who I wanted to be, and how I wanted to start acting."

-"My mom said she always knew that I was going to be a teacher.
+Iris: "My mom said she always knew that I was going to be a teacher.
 She'd ask, ‘Where did you always go to spend your birthday money?’
 I'd say, ‘The Learning Shop’.
 She'd ask, ‘What did you buy?’
 ‘Stickers.’
-As in appreciation stickers…the kind you would get from a teacher, but I’d buy them and give them to my friends just for fun.
+As in appreciation stickers…the kind you would get from a teacher.
+But I’d buy them and give them to my friends just for fun.

-I went in on Wednesday to assess, thinking, ‘Okay - I have desks and chairs.
-Phew!’, you know?
+I went in on Wednesday to assess, thinking, ‘Okay, I have desks and chairs.
+Phew!’
 But desks, chairs, and a set of social studies books and that was it.

 Actually, just a couple weeks ago I ran into the same student I had my first year.
 He's doing great.
 It was one of those situations where I quickly learned that these kids need someone to look up to, and if they don't have it in their family, maybe we can try and provide it within the school."